Last Updated: March 29, 2014

 Complications, if type 2 diabetes is not controlled

-uncontrolled type 2 diabetes can lead to vision loss.
-The majority
+mentioned that uncontrolled type 2 diabetes can lead to vision

-eliminate waste excreted in urine, and diabetes can damage this
+blood and eliminate waste excreted in urine, and diabetes can

-delicate system.
-Kidney damage is manifested in swollen hands,
+damage this delicate system.
+Kidney damage is manifested in swollen

-feet, and ankles; anemia; shortness of breath; and high blood
+hands, feet, and ankles; anemia; shortness of breath; and high

 function and end-stage renal disease.

-ability to fight off bacteria and viruses, in addition to impairing
+systems and ability to fight off bacteria and viruses, in addition

 Treatment and Prevention